webarch-coop/ansible-role-systemd/README.md

 Files can have one of three states set:

-* `absent` - file deleted.
+* `absent` - the file will be deleted.
-* `edited` - edit an existing file.
+* `edited` - the existing file will be edited using the [Ansible ini module](https://docs.ansible.com/ansible/latest/collections/community/general/ini_file_module.html).
-* `templated` - create a file if one does not exist or replace an existing one.
+* `templated` - the file will be created if it does not exist or updated if it already exists using the [templates/unit.j2](templates/unit.j2) template.

-The `edited` option uses the [Ansible ini module](https://docs.ansible.com/ansible/latest/collections/community/general/ini_file_module.html) to change or add specified variables, howveer it can't remove variables, unlike the `templated` option it preserves existing comments the file.
+Note that the `edited` option can not remove variables and, unlike the `templated` option, it preserves existing comments.

-The `templated` option generates the systemd file using the [templates/unit.j2](templates/unit.j2) template.

 When files are updated or deleted backups are created based on the existing file name but prefixed with a leading `.` and suffixed with a timestamp in ISO8601 format and the file extension `.bak`.